enkidevs/curriculum/spreadsheets/intermediate/google-functions/google-image.md

 The ??? function is used to insert an image into ???.

+- =IMAGE()
+- a single cell
+- a single or multiple cells depending on the options
+- =PHOTO()

+---
+## Revision

 What is the `IMAGE()` function used for in spreadsheets?

 ???

-- =IMAGE()
-- into a single cell
+- To insert an image into a single cell
-- To insert an image into single or multiple cells depending on the options
+- To insert an image into a single cell or a group of cells depending on the options
-- =PHOTO()